-The following table lists all licenses used in AltiContact Manager 5.0.
-The following licenses require the ACM 5.0 base licenses.
+The following table lists all licenses used in AltiContact Manager 5.0A.
+The following licenses require the ACM 5.0A base licenses.
 Without this license, the following licenses will be disabled.

 Table 4.
-Release ACM 5.0 License Summary
+Release ACM 5.0A License Summary

-License Description/Notes ACM 5.0 License required for fresh installation or upgrade to ACM 5.0 AltiView This license enables a per concurrent connection of AltiView client AltiConsole This license enables a per concurrent connection AltiConsole client.
+License Description/Notes ACM 5.0A License required for fresh installation or upgrade to ACM 5.0A AltiView This license enables a per concurrent connection of AltiView client AltiConsole This license enables a per concurrent connection AltiConsole client.
 AltiAgent Client Session This license enables a per concurrent connection of AltiAgent.
 AltiSupervisor Client Session This license enables a per concurrent connection of AltiSupervisor.
 AltiWeb This license enables the AltiWeb function.
-Advanced Call Router This license enables Advanced Call Router service.
-No session license is required.
+Advanced Call This license enables Advanced Call Router service.
+Router No session license is required.
 Only one copy of Advanced Call Router can run at the same time.
 Station User This license counts the total number of physical and IP extensions enabled in the system.
-Agent Seat This license counts the number of concurrent, logged in agents to one or multiple workgroups.
+IP Talk This license enables an IP Talk session Agent Seat This license counts the number of concurrent, logged in agents to one or multiple workgroups.
 When a single agent logs in to one or more workgroups, one agent seat license is used.
 When the system does not have enough agent seat licenses, it will reject any new workgroup login that requires a new agent seat license.
 Recording Session This license counts the number of concurrent recording sessions for agent/extension to record a conversation or trunk recording session to a centralized folder without additional hardware.
-Client Application SDK Session This license enables concurrentconnection to SDK client application.
+Client Application SDK Session This license enables concurrent connection to SDK client application.
 Trunk Control APC SDK Session This license enables concurrent trunk based SDK application ports entering APC (Application Programming Control).
+SuperQ • This license enables a per system based connection to AltiSuperQ.
+AltiReport • This license enables a per system based connection to AltiReport.
+VRManager • This license enables a per system based connection to VRManager.
+Redundancy This license enables a per site based connection for redundancy.